-Warm up / Cool Down – aren’t these exercises the same?
+Aren’t Warm up / Cool Down – exercises the same?

-Understanding the difference between static and dynamic stretches can help you target your warm up and cool down and improve your workout.
-There are other types of stretches, but the most beneficial for your warm up and static are known as Dynamic and Static stretching.
+Well, not exactly.
+They are similar but understanding the difference between when to do static and when to do dynamic stretches can help you target your warm up and cool down and improve your results.
+There are other types of stretches, but these are the most beneficial to you.
+Here’s an explanation:

 Static stretching is the most common type of stretching – you know it as stretch and hold, 1, 2, 3, 4… You stretch your muscles, then hold in place so they become more flexible.
 Wikipedia says: “Static stretching is used to stretch muscles while the body is at rest.
 It is composed of various techniques that gradually lengthen a muscle to an elongated position (to the point of discomfort) and hold that position for 30 seconds.
 30 seconds is the minimum duration to get the benefits of stretching, whereas two minutes is the maximum”